XNOR raises $12M for its cloud-free, super-efficient AI

 Between Microsoft Build and Google I/O, there are probably more people saying “AI” this week than any previous week in history.
 But the AI those companies deploy tends to live off in a cloud somewhere — XNOR puts it on devices that may not even be capable of an internet connection.
 The startup has just pulled in $12 million to continue its pursuit of bringing AI to the edge.

-I wrote about the company when it spun off of Seattle-based, Paul Allen–backed AI2; its product is essentially a proprietary method of rendering machine learning models in terms of operations that can be performed quickly by nearly any processor.
-The speed, memory, and power savings are huge, enabling devices with bargain-bin CPUs to perform serious tasks like real-time object recognition and tracking that normally take serious processing chops to achieve.
+I wrote about the company when it spun off of Seattle-based, Paul Allen-backed AI2; its product is essentially a proprietary method of rendering machine learning models in terms of operations that can be performed quickly by nearly any processor.
+The speed, memory and power savings are huge, enabling devices with bargain-bin CPUs to perform serious tasks like real-time object recognition and tracking that normally take serious processing chops to achieve.

 Since its debut it took $2.6 million in seed funding and has now filled up its A round, led by Madrona Venture Group, along with NGP Capital, Autotech Ventures and Catapult Ventures.